 We request funds at 0.1 FTE level for the PI, Leonid Petrov, for development of the pipeline of data analysis.
 No funds are requested for foreign co-investigators.
-Their labor cost as well asoperational cost of running the interferometer is covered by Auckland University.
+Their labor cost as well as the operational cost of running the interferometer is covered by Auckland University.
 The total amount of requested funds is \$55,000.

-This monutoring program will be the most valuable if preformed concurrently with Fermi observation.
-Since the Fermi mission will not last forever, we are hurring up to start observing program as soon as possible, while it is operating.
+This monitoring program will be the most valuable if preformed concurrently with Fermi observations.
+Since the ten year old Fermi mission will not last forever, we are hurring up to start the observing program as soon as possible while it is operating.
+We intentionally set aside from the framework of this proposal scientific interpretation of the monitoring results which we and other users of the RINZ AGN monitoring program will engage.
+This important work can be done later, but delaying the launch of the southern hemisphere monitoring program we face a risk to lose the opportunity of concurrent Fermi observations.